japl-lang/JustAnotherJAPL/docs/bytecode.md

 This document aims to lay down a simple, extensible and linear format for serializing and deserializing compiled JAPL's code to a buffer (be it an actual OS file or an in-memory stream).

+The main reason to serialize bytecode to a file is for porting JAPL code to other machines, but also to avoid processing the same file every time if it hasn't changed, therefore using it as a sort of cache.
+If this cache-like behavior is abused though, it may lead to unexpected behavior, hence we define how the JAPL toolchain will deal with local object files.

+When JAPL finds an existing object file whose name matches the one of the source file that has to be ran, it will skip processing the source file and use the existing object file only if (Note: both filenames are stripped of their respective file extension):

+- The object file has been produced by the same JAPL version as the running interpreter: the 3-byte version header, the branch name and the commit hash must be the same for this check to succeed
+- The object file is not older than an hour (this delay can be customized with the `--cache-delay` option)
+- The SHA256 checksum of the source file matches the SHA256 checksum contained in the object file

+If any of those checks fail, the object file is discarded and subsequently replaced by an updated version after the compiler is done processing the source file again.
+Since none of those checks are absolutely bulletproof, a `--nocache` option can be provided to the JAPL executable to instruct it to not load nor produce any object files.

 ## Disclaimer
 ----------------------------------------------
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and